Oyoh-Edmond/DevOps-intern-task/README.md

 ### Setup a kubernetes cluster using kind
 1. Write a simple bash script that deploys a [kind](https://kind.sigs.k8s.io/docs/user/quick-start/)  cluster locally
-2. Download the kubeconfig for the cluster and store in a safe place, we will use it much later in the next steps
+2. Download the kubeconfig for the cluster and store in kinda safe place, we will use it much later in the next steps

 ### Deploy a sample Node.js app using terraform